PET SUPPLIES

 Known issues by category: Entry-level motors fail at 3-4 months.
 WiFi-dependent models have connectivity problems after 6 months.
 Complex mechanisms create more failure points over time.

-This 40% dissatisfaction rate is real - mostly from mismatched expectations rather than product defects.
+After complete ownership experience, 40% of owners wouldn’t buy their model again, mostly from mismatched expectations rather than product defects.

 46.7%